HUBS1416

 On successful completion of the course students will be able to:

-7. The basic components and functions of the arms of the immune response
+5. Outline the components and arms of the immune response

 Content

-This course develops some of the basic bioscientific principles underpinning nursing and midwifery practice that were introduced in HUBS1406 and also introduces some new areas of study.
-The nervous and immune systems are covered at a more advanced level in this course, and the principles of pharmacology and microbiology introduced, along with their vital applications to healthcare.
-Inheritance and genetic variation and the patterns of inheritance of disease in particular are also included in this course.
+This course develops some of the basic scientific principles underpinning nursing and midwifery practice that were introduced in HUBS1406 and introduces some new areas of study.
+The nervous and immune systems are covered at a more advanced level in this course, and the principles of microbiology and genetic inheritance are introduced, along with their vital applications to healthcare.
 All content is delivered with emphasis on the application of scientific principles to the practice of health care.

 Assumed knowledge